pitt-crc/k8-cd-demo/README.md

 ## Cluster Setup

 Before deploying any applications, we will create a multi-node Kubernetes cluster using Minikube with Docker.
-This will create a Kubernetes cluster using virtualized containers instead of physical nodes.
+This will create a cluster using virtualized containers instead of physical nodes.

 The following command will create a cluster `k8demo` with one control plane node and three worker nodes.

 ```bash